(Recipe inspired by Kristen Miglore, Genius Cookbook)

-Mix the beets, cabbage and onion together.
+Mix the beets, cabbage, and onion together.
 Sprinkle on the balsamic vinegar – go easy and taste as you go to get the right amount.
-Mix in enough olive oil to lightly cover and finish with the lemon juice.
+Mix in enough olive oil to lightly cover and finish with lemon juice.
 Toss in the capers and serve with a dollop on crème fraîche on the side.

 This is a smooth, rich accompaniment.
-Not essential but so beautifully pairs with the salad to give it a completely exotic taste and mouth feel.
+Not essential but so beautifully pairs with the salad to give it a completely exotic taste and mouthfeel.
 Easy to make, just needs a day to set and thicken.

 - 1 cup heavy cream (w/ no antibiotics or added hormones)

-- 2 TB plan whole milk yogurt
+- 2 tablespoons plan whole milk yogurt

 PS – One final note about capers.
 Capers are the unripe buds of the Flinders rose, a perennial, native to Hawaii, that are pickled and served in Mediterranean dishes.
 They have a tangy flavor and are a favorite of mine.
 I often add to my lemon chicken or fish.